-Despite big tech companies releasing new models at least once a year, research shows consumers aren’t upgrading as frequently.
-A finder.com.au survey of 2,011 people revealed that Australians aren’t tempted by the latest and greatest models and are holding onto their smartphones for longer.
+Despite big tech companies releasing new models at least once a year, research shows consumers aren't upgrading as frequently.
+A finder.com.au survey of 2,011 Australians shows we're not aren't tempted by the latest and greatest models and are holding onto their smartphones for longer.

 How long are Aussies holding onto the same smartphone?